erwinvaneyk/kubernetes/examples/guestbook-go/README.md

 ### Step Three: Create the Redis slave pods <a id="step-three"></a>

-The Redis master we created earlier is a single pod (REPLICAS = 1), while the Redis read slaves we are creating here are 'replicated' pods.
+The Redis master we created earlier is a single pod (as shown in step 1.1 by `REPLICAS = 1`), while the Redis-read slaves we are creating here are 'replicated' pods.
 In Kubernetes, a replication controller is responsible for managing the multiple instances of a replicated pod.

 1. Use the file [redis-slave-controller.json](redis-slave-controller.json) to create the replication controller by running the `kubectl create -f` *`filename`* command:

     ```console
     $ kubectl create -f examples/guestbook-go/redis-slave-controller.json
-    replicationcontrollers/redis-slave
+    replicationcontroller "redis-slave" created
     ```

-2. To verify that the redis-slave controller is running, run the `kubectl get rc` command:

-    ```console
-    $ kubectl get rc
-    CONTROLLER              CONTAINER(S)            IMAGE(S)               SELECTOR                    REPLICAS
-    redis-master            redis-master            gurpartap/redis        app=redis,role=master       1
-    redis-slave             redis-slave             gurpartap/redis        app=redis,role=slave        2
-    ...
-    ```

     Result: The replication controller creates and configures the Redis slave pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).

     Example:
     The Redis slaves get started by the replication controller with the following command:

     ```console
     redis-server --slaveof redis-master 6379
+    ```

+2. To verify that the Redis-slave controller is running, run the `kubectl get rc` command:

+    ```console
+    $ kubectl get rc
+    CONTROLLER              CONTAINER(S)            IMAGE(S)                    SELECTOR                    REPLICAS
+    redis-master            redis-master            redis                       app=redis,role=master       1
+    redis-slave             redis-slave             kubernetes/redis-slave:v2   app=redis,role=slave        2
+    ...
     ```

 3. To verify that the Redis master and slaves pods are running, run the `kubectl get pods` command: